fnordoglargh/BoardGameLeague/ABOUT.md

 * Link multiple leagues (from different files) if a group of players participates in more than one.

 # Changelog

+## 0.8.5 (dev version; target 0.8.6)

+* Explore how adding data points with constant distance look like (opposed to current current view with accurate dates).

 ## 0.8.4